fanduel-oss/refract/docs/usage/observing-redux.md

 ## Observing State

 If you pass in a function, `store.observe` will treat it as a Redux selector, and return a stream which subscribes to the state using your function.
-Any time the selected slice of state changes, its new value will be piped to your stream.
+It is initialised with the selector current value and any time the selected slice of state changes, its new value will be piped to your stream if changed (`===` comparison).

 ```js
 const storeShape = {